nkh/ftl/config/ftl/etc/man/ftl.md

 ftl is Written in Bash, the language that packs a real punch (and sometimes punches you).

+## All bindings

+Try 'Alt-gt'+c for all the bindings and a short help

 ## Display

 The display consists of a header and a listing of the files in a directory, possibly filtered, and an optional preview